sundeepmonagoud/LoanAppAPI/README.md

  - Elmah Logging : Will write all log info to file.
 Handles Application level error handling.
  - MS Unit Testing : for Unit testing the controller api.
 - BAL
- -Query layer : Used query for building query for multiple tables formats data and sends the response to Controller.
+  - Query layer : Used query for building query for multiple tables formats data and sends the response to Controller.
   - Data Objects: Transforms Database Objects into Data objects.

 -DAL:
   - Entityframe work : Used Entityframe work code first approach for connecting to database for retrieval and updating databse
   - Database Objects: Tables of the database represented in class for querying.

 UI:
   - src